TcheandjieuLab/CC4D_sex_stratified_analysis_plan/Sex_stratified_autosomal_chr.md

 **HWE**: (should be used on the best guest genotypes, can be obtain from Plink independently):	P-value of the HWE test.
 Example: 3.00E-06
 ![image](https://github.com/TcheandjieuLab/CC4D_sex_stratified_analysis_plan/assets/32551968/8f09b92d-9481-4f83-8a97-18d3047bc5fe)

-## Section 2: sex interaction model (coming up soon. will be using the analytical pipeline as GLGC)
+## Section 2: sex interaction model (will be following the analytical pipeline from GLGC)

+the sex-interaction test will be dome using GEM (https://github.com/large-scale-gxe-methods/GEM)

+### Example of script for sex interaction test using GEM

 ###list of variables to provide in the summary statistic